janekbaraniewski/ser2net2ser/README.md

 # ser2net2ser

-> This still needs testing
+> WIP: server seems to work fine, client still has some issues

 ## Requirements